-Apple cider vinegar is a popular home remedy for many health issues.
-Some believe that it can relieve constipation, but there is a lack of research on its safety and effectiveness.
+Apple cider vinegar is a popular home remedy for various health issues.
+Some believe that it can relieve constipation.
+However, there is a lack of research on its safety and effectiveness.

 Some people are interested in trying home remedies before turning to medication to relieve constipation.